mixxxdj/manual/source/chapters/library.rst

 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an external file browser directly onto a waveform display in Mixxx will load that track.
 This function also works with some other applications.
-For example, on Mac OS X, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load it into that deck.
+For example, on macOS, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load it into that deck.

 .. _library-finding-tracks: